nzbgetcom/nzbget/docs/api/CONFIG.md

 struct[] config();
 ```

+### Description
-_Returns current configuration loaded into program.
+Returns current configuration loaded into program.
 Please note that the configuration file on disk may differ from the loaded configuration.
-This may occur if the configuration file on disk was changed after the program was launched or the program may get some options passed via command line_
+This may occur if the configuration file on disk was changed after the program was launched or the program may get some options passed via command line.

 ### Return value
 This method returns array of structures with following fields:

-- `Name (string)` - Option name.
+- **Name** `(string)` - Option name.
-- `Value (string)` - Option value.
+- **Value** `(string)` - Option value.

 ### Remarks
 - For options with predefined possible values (yes/no, etc.) the values are returned always in lower case.